 A little about my background:

 I graduated from Notre Dame de Namur University in Belmont, CA with a Master of Arts degree in Marital and Family Therapy and Art Therapy.
-My professional background is as an Early Intervention Therapist for children on the Autism Spectrum; as a practicum trainee working with teens on the Autism Spectrum, and with children and their parents suffering from trauma and domestic violence; as a post graduate intern working with people of all ages suffering from trauma and attachment disruptions from unstable childhood homes, domestic violence, familial rejection, and grief from the loss of a parent; and later I worked at a hospital on both adolescent units for Inpatient, working with teens experiencing suicidal and homicidal ideation, and in Intensive Outpatient, working with teens and families dealing with a range of issues from anxiety and depression, to Autism Spectrum Disorder and psychosis.
+My professional background is as an Early Intervention Therapist for children on the Autism Spectrum; as a practicum trainee working with teens on the Autism Spectrum, and with children and their parents suffering from trauma and domestic violence; as a post graduate intern working with people of all ages suffering from trauma and attachment disruptions from unstable childhood homes, domestic violence, familial rejection, and grief from the loss of a parent; and later I worked at a hospital on both adolescent units for Inpatient, working with teens experiencing suicidal and homicidal ideation, and in Intensive Outpatient, working with teens and families dealing with a range of issues from ADHD, anxiety and depression, to Autism Spectrum Disorder, and psychosis.

 My personal background has helped shape many of my professional choices.
 I am the daughter of a war veteran with PTSD.
 I know what that looks like and I have formed a deep compassion for the struggle to feel connected and whole that comes from dealing with trauma.
-I have lost both my mother at a young age, and later the love of my life from cancer and feel that I understand grief and how it affects everyone differently and how we all travel our own path through it.
-Finally, through working with so many different people from so many different backgrounds and difficult issues, in addition to working through my own stuff, I learned that I love working with people and their Anxiety.
-Anxiety is this completely normal thing we all need to have in order to survive, yet it can become overwhelming and it seems to take over our lives.
-It sucks, but it can be managed and managed well.
+I have lost both my mother at a young age, and later the love of my life from cancer, and feel that I understand grief and how it affects everyone differently and how we all travel our own path through it.